 Transmission of a null data packet (NDP)

-Transmission of a VHT NDP Announcement frame and NDP or transmission of a Beamforming Report Poll frame, where these fit within the TXOP limit and it is only the response and the immediately preceding SIFS that cause the TXOP limit to be exceeded.
+Transmission of a VHT/HE NDP Announcement frame and NDP or transmission of a Beamforming Report Poll frame, where these fit within the TXOP limit and it is only the response and the immediately preceding SIFS that cause the TXOP limit to be exceeded. (#6189, 7040, 9412)

+Transmission of the first dynamic fragment of an MSDU or MMPDU, using the minimum fragment size specified by the receiver STA. (#6189, 7040, 9412)

 Except as described above, a STA shall fragment an individually addressed MSDU or MMPDU so that the